 Tell us about one of your most significant career development experiences at OHIO.

-I was somehow able to convince folks in OHIO’s College of Engineering to give me a chance to teach an engineering elective class in my last year of graduate study, and this teaching experience was the key thing that led to my current career.
+I was somehow able to convince folks in the Russ College of Engineering and Technology to give me a chance to teach an engineering elective class in my last year of graduate study, and this teaching experience was the key thing that led to my current career.

 What advice would you give to your fellow Bobcats?

 Don’t be afraid to take a risk in your career.
 I left my job in research after earning a Ph.D. to take a risky teaching opportunity at North Carolina State University and through hard work was able to earn a position that I love.